 Fruit splitting is usually caused by incorrect growing conditions.
-If caught early, it may still be able to eat the fruit.
+If caught early, you may still be able to eat the fruit.
 However, once the fruit splits it is prone to picking up diseases.

 Treatment and control